 WARNING: This story contains graphic language.

-Donald Trump’s October Surprise is so explicit, shocking, offensive and vile that even he felt the need to apologize — if only half-heartedly.
+Donald Trump’s October Surprise is so explicit, shocking, offensive and vile that even he felt the need to apologize.

 But that step — unprecedented for a candidate loathe to ever admit a mistake — may not be enough to rescue a campaign that is now in a full-fledged crisis.